cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 // The caller may optionally specify an array of relayer addresses.
 This MAY be used by the fee module to modify fee payment logic
 // based on ultimate relayer address.
 For example, fee module may choose to only pay out relayer if the relayer address was specified in
 // the `EscrowPacketFee`.
-function EscrowPacketFee(packet: Packet, receiveFee: Fee, ackFee: Fee, timeoutFee: Fee, relayers: []string) {
+function EscrowPacketFee(packetId: string, receiveFee: Fee, ackFee: Fee, timeoutFee: Fee, relayers: []string) {
     // escrow max(receiveFee+ackFee, timeoutFee) for this packet
     // do custom logic with provided relayer addresses if necessary }

-// PayFee is a callback implemented by fee module called by the ICS-4 AcknowledgePacket handler. function PayFee(packet: Packet, forward_relayer: string, reverse_relayer: string) {
+// PayFee is a callback implemented by fee module called by the ICS-4 AcknowledgePacket handler. function PayFee(packetId: string, forward_relayer: string, reverse_relayer: string) {
     // pay the forward fee to the forward relayer address
     // pay the reverse fee to the reverse relayer address
     // refund extra tokens to original fee payer(s)